metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Ruleset.Compatibility.md

 ### [Add-WinFunction](Add-WinFunction.md)

-This command defines a global function that always runs in the compatibility session.
+This command defines a global function that always runs in the compatibility session

 ### [Compare-WinModule](Compare-WinModule.md)

-Compare the set of modules against those in the compatibility session.
+Compare the set of modules against those in the compatibility session

 ### [Copy-WinModule](Copy-WinModule.md)

-Copy modules from the compatibility session that are directly usable in PowerShell Core.
+Copy modules from the compatibility session that are directly usable in PowerShell Core

 ### [Get-WinModule](Get-WinModule.md)